Gaganyaan: Integrated Main Parachute Airdrop Test

 Integrated Main Parachute Airdrop Test for Parachute Deceleration System.

-On 18 November 2022, Vikram Sarabhai Space Centre (VSSC) conducted an Integrated Main Parachute Airdrop Test (IMAT) of the Parachute Deceleration System (PDS), in which 5-ton dummy mass equivalent of the actual crew module mass was taken to an altitude of 2.5 km and dropped from Ilyushin Il-76 by Indian Air Force.
+On 18 November 2022, Vikram Sarabhai Space Centre (VSSC) conducted an Integrated Main Parachute Airdrop Test (IMAT) of the Parachute Deceleration System (PDS), in which 5 t dummy mass equivalent of the actual crew module mass was taken to an altitude of 2.5 km and dropped from Ilyushin Il-76 by Indian Air Force.
 Two small pyro-based mortar-deployed pilot parachutes then pulled the main parachutes free.
 The size of the main parachutes was initially restricted to a smaller area to reduce opening shock.
 After 7 seconds, the pyro-based reefing line cutters cut the area restricting line, allowing the parachutes to inflate fully.
 The fully inflated main parachutes reduced the payload speed to a safe landing speed.
 The entire sequence lasted about 2–3 minutes.

 The Parachute Deceleration System is jointly developed by ISRO and DRDO.
 System design, analytical simulations for parachute deployment, development of ordnance devices for parachute ejection, mechanical assembly, instrumentation and avionics were done by VSSC.
 In total, five air dropped tests (of 10 parachutes) are planned as part of qualification process.

 On 3 November 2025, ISRO successfully evaluated the primary parachutes for the Gaganyaan crew module at the Babina Field Firing Range.
 The crew module-equivalent simulated mass was dropped from a height of 2.5 km.
 The test object performed a stable descent and soft landing, confirming the parachute's resilience, and is deployed as intended.
 This test validated the main parachutes for the maximum design by successfully demonstrating one of the potential scenarios of delay in the disreefing between the two main parachutes.
 The test assessed the load distribution and structural stability of the system under asymmetric disreefing circumstances.
 Redundancy is built into the system's design.
+ISRO conducted further testing in July 2026 to qualify the Main Parachute for the G1 flight.